logseq/handbooks/how-to-write-handbook.md

 ### Topics

-Each `Category` is composed of one or more `Topics`, and it's also the unit component of Handbooks.
+Each `Category` is composed of one or more `Topics`, and it's also the unit component of Handbook.
 Currently, you can create a `Topic` by creating a `docs/category/xxx-topic-file.edn` metafile in the `Category` folder.

 A sample from `docs/1.Onboarding/1.welcome-to-logseq.edn`